ssoehdata/Python_Learning/Stats_Prob_ML_Fundamentals/Binomial_Regression/README.md

 <ul>
 <li>The project was run in a virtual environment (Anaconda) to manage the following libraries and dependencies:</li>
 <li>Python version 3.12, Pandas</li>
-<li>The data set used and generated are included in the repo in the Data folder.</li>
+<li>The data sets used and generated are included in the repo in the Data folder.</li>

 </ul>